Deputy PM Winston Peters steps in for PM Jacinda Ardern at weekly post-cab briefing

 He called out the Opposition, saying it has based its brand on "fake news".

-He is fronting media this afternoon at the post-cabinet press conference while Jacinda Ardern is in New York at the UN.
+Peters is fronting media this afternoon at the post-cabinet press conference while Jacinda Ardern is in New York at the UN.

-Peters is likely to continue to be pressed on the Spark streaming issue, after levelling criticism at the telco on Sunday.

-He called it an "abject disaster" for Spark and vowed that that Government would get to the bottom of the issue.
+Peters earlier called it an "abject disaster" for Spark and vowed that that Government would get to the bottom of the issue.

-"I can assure you we will find out as fast as possible as to what on earth is not going on," he told Newstalk ZB's Weekend Collective this afternoon.
+"I can assure you we will find out as fast as possible as to what on earth is not going on," he told Newstalk ZB's Weekend Collective on Sunday afternoon.

-Peters may provide an update as to what the Government has uncovered.

-He is also likely to tout the Government's moves to provide tax incentives to businesses looking to invest to expand their operations.